You pray to the gods? Let me grant your prayers.

-In fall 2012, this seminar included eleven members who come from nine countries: Australia, Azerbaijan, Germany, Hungary, Kenya, Lebanon, South Korea, the UK, and the US.
+In fall 2012, this seminar included eleven members who came from nine countries: Australia, Azerbaijan, Germany, Hungary, Kenya, Lebanon, South Korea, the UK, and the US.

-In spring 2014, this seminar included twelve members who originate from twelve countries: Canada, Colombia, Egypt, India, Korea, Russia, Slovakia, Slovenia, Taiwan, Tajikistan, Turkey, and the US.
+In spring 2014, this seminar included twelve members who came from twelve countries: Canada, Colombia, Egypt, India, Korea, Russia, Slovakia, Slovenia, Taiwan, Tajikistan, Turkey, and the US.

-In fall 2014, this seminar included fourteen members who originate from twelve countries: Australia, Canada, Colombia, El Salvador, Hungary, Japan, Nepal, Pakistan, Romania, South Korea, the UK, and the US.
+In fall 2014, this seminar included fourteen members who came from twelve countries: Australia, Canada, Colombia, El Salvador, Hungary, Japan, Nepal, Pakistan, Romania, South Korea, the UK, and the US.

-In spring 2015, this seminar included twelve members who come from ten countries: China, Egypt, India, Korea, Macedonia, Nepal, Syria, Trinidad and Tobego, the UAE, and the US.
+In spring 2015, this seminar included twelve members who came from ten countries: China, Egypt, India, Korea, Macedonia, Nepal, Syria, Trinidad and Tobego, the UAE, and the US.

-In fall 2016, this seminar included fifteen members who come from nine countries: Argentina, Chile, India, Indonesia, Nigeria, Philippines, Taiwan, the UAE, and the US.
+In fall 2016, this seminar included fifteen members who came from nine countries: Argentina, Chile, India, Indonesia, Nigeria, Philippines, Taiwan, the UAE, and the US.